HandsOnDataViz/book/docs/HandsOnDataViz.md

 taller results would be due to selection bias.
 </p>

-A second type to avoid is *non-response bias*.
+Second, beware of *non-response bias*.
 If you send a survey to a broad population, but not everyone responds, you need to be aware that those who chose to participate may possess certain qualities that make them less representative of the whole population.
 For example, US Census researchers discovered that the non-response rate for lower-income people was significantly higher than usual for the 2020 Current Population Survey supplement, which they determined by comparing